dhruvin771/Firebase-HttpV1/Readme.md

-# Firebase Messaging Notification using HTTPv1
+# Firebase Messaging Notification using HTTPv1 (Temporarily Stopped)

 This repository helps you understand how to send Firebase Messaging Notification using the HTTPv1 API with Java and Kotlin.